-Garmin Marine Network
+Marine Network

-The Garmin Marine Network allows you to share data from Garmin peripheral devices with the chartplotters quickly and easily.
-You can connect a chartplotter to a Garmin Marine Network to receive data from and share data with other Garmin Marine Network-compatible devices and chartplotters.
+The Marine Network allows you to share data from Garmin peripheral devices with the chartplotters quickly and easily.
+You can connect a chartplotter to the Marine Network to receive data from and share data with other devices and chartplotters that are compatible with the Marine Network.